Can I Use Niacinamide After An AHA/BHA Peel?

 Niacinamide is an ideal skincare ingredient for all skin types, and it works particularly well with more oily to acne-prone skin types, as it provides moisture without being overwhelming.

-It is a gentle enough ingredient that it can be used both morning and night on a daily basis, if your skin is susceptible to it, and can be used in conjunction with many of your other favorite skincare products.
+Even if your skin is sensitive to it, it can be used in conjunction with many of your other favorite skincare products.

 Here’s a great example routine for using niacinamide, specifically The Ordinary’s Niacinamide 10% + Zinc 1% from Melissa Van Dijk on YouTube.